Frank McCourt (executive): Purchase of the L.A. Dodgers

-McCourt is not the first member of this family to own part or whole of a sports franchise.
-His grandfather was part-owner of the Boston Braves.

 Hiring and firing of Paul DePodesta

-In 2003 (under NewsCorp ownership) the Dodgers' record was 85 wins, 77 losses.
-Shortly after purchasing the team, McCourt fired then General Manager Dan Evans, replacing him with Paul DePodesta.
-DePodesta is featured (along with Billy Beane) in the book Moneyball as it discussed their sabermetric-based approach to using statistics to build the Oakland A's.
-In Los Angeles, DePodesta made a trade in the middle of the 2004 season that sent the Dodgers' starting catcher, Paul Lo Duca, its set-up man, pitcher Guillermo Mota, and outfielder Juan Encarnación to the Florida Marlins for the high on-base percentage first baseman Hee-Seop Choi and power pitcher Brad Penny and pitching prospect Bill Murphy, who was in turn flipped with Koyie Hill and Reggie Abercrombie to the Arizona Diamondbacks for Gold Glove center fielder Steve Finley and catcher Brent Mayne.
-At the time, DePodesta said of Choi, "I think we've acquired one of the better offensive players in the league."
+In 2003, under NewsCorp ownership, the Dodgers' record was 85 wins and 77 losses.
+Shortly after purchasing the team, McCourt fired then general manager Dan Evans, replacing him with Paul DePodesta.
+DePodesta is featured (along with Billy Beane) in the book Moneyball, as it discussed their sabermetric-based approach to using statistics to build the Oakland A's.
+In Los Angeles, DePodesta made a trade in the middle of the 2004 season that sent the Dodgers' starting catcher, Paul Lo Duca, its set-up man, pitcher Guillermo Mota and outfielder Juan Encarnación to the Florida Marlins for the high on-base percentage first baseman Hee-Seop Choi, power pitcher Brad Penny and pitching prospect Bill Murphy, who was in turn flipped with Koyie Hill and Reggie Abercrombie to the Arizona Diamondbacks for Gold Glove center fielder Steve Finley and catcher Brent Mayne.
+At the time, DePodesta said of Choi: "I think we've acquired one of the better offensive players in the league."

 Finley hit 13 home runs for the Dodgers in his two months with the team.
-Choi batted .161 with no home runs for the Dodgers after the trade, though he walked 11 times in 87 plate appearances.
+Choi batted .161 with no home runs for the Dodgers after the trade, though he walked eleven times in 87 plate appearances.
 In the playoff loss to St. Louis that season, Penny did not play, Choi had one at bat (hitless) and Dodger catchers were 3-for-10.

 In 2004, the Dodgers won the NL West with a record of 93-69, but lost in four games to the St. Louis Cardinals in the Divisional Series.
-In the offseason the Dodgers decided not to re-sign Adrián Beltré due to his high contract demands (Beltre finished second in the NL MVP voting and would later sign with Seattle for 5 years/$64 million).
+In the offseason, the Dodgers decided not to re-sign Adrián Beltré due to his high contract demands (Beltre finished second in the NL MVP voting and would later sign with Seattle for 5 years/$64 million).
 DePodesta signed outfielder J. D. Drew for five years at $55 million, sinkerball pitcher Derek Lowe for four years at $36 million, and All-Star second baseman Jeff Kent.

-However, the 2005 season, with a record of 71—91, was the Dodgers' second-worst record since moving to Los Angeles, due in part to players' injuries.
-That off-season, manager Jim Tracy was fired.
+However, the 2005 season, with a record of 71–91, was the Dodgers' second-worst record since moving to Los Angeles, due in part to players' injuries.
+That offseason, manager Jim Tracy was fired.
 Soon after Tracy was fired, McCourt fired DePodesta and about a month later, hired Ned Colletti to replace him.